oskarrough/bonpi/README.md

 # Bonpi

-This repo explains how to print things on a thermal receipt printer.
-You can use it to print things yourself, or you could read this document for inspiration on how to do it yourself.
+This repo explains **how to print things on a thermal receipt printer using node.js**, optionally via a Raspberry Pi.
+The idea is the following:

+We have a Raspberry Pi with some Linux installed.
+I used Ubuntu Server.

+- connected to the Printer via USB
+- connected to the internet via Wi-Fi
+- runs the `src/server.js` script from this repo
-- First it establishes a connection to the printer.
-See `printer.js`.
+- expose it to the interwebs with ngrok
-- Next, there's a tiny `print()` function that prints simple messages and URLs into QR codes.
-See `print.js`.
-- Last, the function can optionally be exposed via a `POST` API endpoint.
-See `server.js`.

-As a bonus, there's a `print-linear.js` which is able to receive webhooks from Linear.app and prints new issues and comments.
+The server exposes two endpoints:

+- `/print` which accepts a JSON object with a required `msg` and an optional `url` property.
+It then prints the message and a QR code with the URL.
+- `/my-linear-webhook` is to be used as a webhook for Linear.app, and is able to print new issues, comments and more.

+The server uses `printer.js` to connect to the printer.
+And `print.js` to actually print stuff.

 ## Step-by-step guide